 Our Shining Star

 I know I have said this many times before, but I can't reiterate how thankful we are for the Inspire homeschooling group that Faith joined.
-Not only has she made some wonderful friends, her social skills have improved, she has more confidence, and she has learned a lot in science and history.
+Not only has she made some wonderful friends, but her social skills have also improved, she has more confidence, and she has learned a lot in science and history.

 Besides all of that, she has gotten to take part in their annual Christmas program, which she absolutely loves.
 Last year, she played the part of an angel and had a few lines to say.
 This year, she played the one and only bright shining star.
 Not only did she get a narration part, for which she had to memorize and say an entire paragraph worth of words, but she got to say the best line of the play, "SO MANY STARS!"